arogozhnikov/arogozhnikov.github.io/_posts/2020-10-01-dont-write-cli.markdown

 [Python<>rust](https://pyo3.rs/) is a good example of going in this direction.

 By not writing CLI logic and focusing on programming interface you make code future-proof.
-[Different](https://fastapi.tiangolo.com/) [utilities](https://fastapi.tiangolo.com/alternatives/) already can convert functions to REST API (we may later use some other network APIs like gRCP).
+[Different](https://fastapi.tiangolo.com/) [utilities](https://fastapi.tiangolo.com/alternatives/) already can convert functions to REST API
+(we may later use some other network APIs like gRCP, and you'll be able to add it with a couple of lines).
 More to come, maybe we should expect utilities to auto-wrap your functions for calling from other languages/hosts/universes.

 Code should be designed to be used by other code first.